Bilateral relations Switzerland–Ukraine

 Against the backdrop of Russia's military aggression, Switzerland is committed to dialogue, protecting the civilian population and combating impunity, as well as respect for human rights and international humanitarian law.
 To this end it works together with government bodies as well as local and international organisations.
 Since 24 February, the peace policy programme has been adapted to target different challenges such as supporting local partners in complex matters, for example dealing with the issue of missing persons, and promoting a victim-centred approach to justice.

-• Peace, protection and democratic institutions
+• Strengthening democratic institutions

 Swiss citizens in Ukraine